Kikobeats/uno-zen/README.md

 - Improved responsive and mobile experience.
 - Improved SEO Content with meta tags.

-... and things that already existed:
+Things that already existed:

 - A good [404 page error](http://kikobeats.com/404).
 - Search support.
 - Multiaccount support.
 - Loading progress state for each page.
 - Estimation about the time of reading.

+For more information check [changelog](https://github.com/Kikobeats/uno-zen/blob/master/CHANGELOG.md) section.

+## Demo

 You can see a demo in my [blog](http://blog.kikobeats.com).
 Also you can check the [styleguide](http://kikobeats.com/styleguide) to view how it looks.